pluhin/sa.it-academy.by/Alexey_Botyan/02.Git.Local/README.md

-s it project by training in work with git VCS
+This it project by training in work with git VCS

 In this project we learned make: